 About Personality Subselves and Spirituality

 Can you define spirituality to an average teenager?
 Here it means "believing in and interacting with one or more invisible powers or beings in a way that influ-ences emotions, decisions, and behavior."
 Normal personalities seem to be com-posed of three functional groups of subselves: Managers, Inner Kids, and their tireless Guardian subselves.
 Beliefs vary as to whether normal personalities in-clude a spiritual subself who represents a benign, responsive Higher Power - the "still, small voice within."
-Some Christians label this part "the indwelling Christ" or "the Christ within."
+Some label this part "the indwelling Christ," "the Christ within," and "the Holy Spirit."

 Each person chooses whether to believe in spiritual powers and how to in-teract with them.
 Some feel that we each have an immortal Soul who interacts with - or is part of - God, which may or may not be the same as our true Self.
 Others believe in Guardian Angels, Spirit Councils, Watchers, and Higher Selves, which may manifest as a personality "subself."